MethSarcus/leagueConstitution/README.md

 ## __Section IX - Playoffs__ ##

 ### Championship Bracket ###
-- The two teams with the best regular season records will be assigned to the top two seeds.
+- The two teams that win their divisions will be assigned to the top two seeds.
-- The next three teams will be assigned their playoff seeding spot based on regular season record.
+- The next four teams will be assigned their playoff seeding spot based on regular season record.
-- The final playoff spot will be awarded to the team with the highest points scored out of the remaining teams.
+- Tie breaker for playoff seeding will be regular season record then points for.

 ### Consolation Bracket ###
 - Seeding will be determined by end of regular season standing for the 6 teams not in the Championship Bracket.
-- The winner of the consolation ladder will be awarded an extra pick at the end of the first round (1.13).
+- The winner of the consolation ladder will be awarded an extra pick at the end of the first round (2.13).
 - The consolation bracket has no bearing on draft order.

 <br><br>